osefatul/fullstack-mern-blog-project/client/README.md

   - In the Singel post we also update the Author and add a Link where it directs us to "/?user=${post.username}".. remember this will direct it to localhost:3000?user=username...as "/" or localhost:3000 === localhost:5000/api/posts?user=post.username becoz we wired from the moment we are fetching data from the API

 ### Fetching Data from Category
-  - use the same concept as above. when we click on any category, it will fetch all posts that belong to that category.
+  - use same concept as above. when we click on any category, it will fetch all posts that belong to that category.
   - However, we already defined cat in the postsJs Routes file as --> req.query.cat

+### Work on Write page

+  - Before we work on Write page we need to make sure user is already logged in if not user has to get registered.
+  - So, lets work on register page and login page. in the register page we will not use ContextApi. in the log in page we will.
+  - set username, email and password for form and also added an error variable for catching error and then show it on page as well.
+  - once everyting is submitted successfully, then redirect to login page